darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-validator.md

   > The 14-day bond period is required to unbond.
 Tokens that are in the bond period cannot be operated.
 Please be careful.

-- `Reward history` Go to SUBSCAN explorer to view historical reward records.
+- `Reward history` Go to Subscan explorer to view historical reward records.

 - `Claim reward` Manually claim the reward, and the reward will be distributed in units of era.